A proposal to extract and enhance four-Majorana interactions in hybrid nanowires: Introduction

 \subsection{Our goal}

-Our ultimate goal is to construct an experimental device that implements the Sachdev-Ye-Kitaev (SYK) Hamiltonian~\cite{KitaevKITP}, which consists of a collection of four-body (quartic) interactions between Majorana zero modes (MZM), with each four-body interaction having a random valued strength.
-The key initial steps to constructing such an SYK device are: (1) finding the experimental signatures of a quartic interactions between the MZMs and (2) tuning the device to minimize bilinear terms coupling pairs of MZMs with respect to four-body interaction strengths.
+Our goal is to design the building block of the Sachdev-Ye-Kitaev (SYK) model realizabe in an experimental setup, i.e., a single four-Majorana Zero Mode interacting system.
+This is inspired by the idea of an experimental device that implements the SYK Hamiltonian~\cite{KitaevKITP}.
+However, our motivation is not to build an SYK model, rather it is to detect the presence of four-body Majorana interactions in experiments, and to construct a method which enables us to enhance and extract the interaction strength in an experimental setup.
+The key initial steps to constructing such a device are: (1) finding the experimental signatures of a quartic interactions between the MZMs and (2) tuning the device to minimize bilinear terms coupling pairs of MZMs with respect to four-body interaction strength.
 Here, we theoretically consider a simple setup composed of a Kitaev chain nanowire hosting four MZMs, all interacting with each other via two-body and four-body interactions.
 First and foremost we develop a method of characterizing the interaction strengths using the eigenspectrum of our Hamiltonian.
 Next, we explore the conditions under which we can enhance the quartic interactions and suppress the bilinear interactions.
-Finally, we consider how to scale the setup to include more than four MZMs.
+Finally, lookinf ahead but not as our main focus, we consider how to scale up the setup to N=6 Majoranas.